 How do you price your publication design services?

 Heather: Often we will review a client’s previous annual report, to come up with a price estimate.
 We ask a lot of questions, and do some initial simple calculations such as the number of running pages, front material pages, unique sections, photos, charts, graphs and tables.
 We add on the number of cover and interior design options a client would like to invest in, and we add in the cost of three distinct rounds of diminishing edits.
 Next, we determine whether a project will benefit from stock photography, custom photo shoots, and illustrations.
 Additionally, we work with experts who can help you to determine and convey your impact effectively in the report, and we team with expert nonprofit writers and editors when our clients request assistance in developing content.
 After this initial discussion, we see if your requests are aligned with your budget restrictions, and our ballpark estimate.
 If it is, we draw up a formal agreement.
-After pricing 100s of publications, we’ve gotten pretty good at estimating.
+After pricing hundreds of publications, we’ve gotten pretty good at estimating.
 This initial strategy allows us to eliminate surprises in pricing our services.

 What can I expect if we work together?